Construction Guidelines for Deluxe Scanning Fabry-Perot Interferometer Kit

 Initial Adjustments

-The confocal cavity SFPI requires that the mirrors be spaced precisely at their RoC, around 42 mm in this case.
+The confocal cavity SFPI requires that the mirrors be spaced precisely at their RoC: 42 mm for the Old mirrors and 38.1 mm (1.5 inches) for the New mirrors.
 So, the resonator must have some means of fine adjustment as noted above.
 With the Thorlabs cage parts, coarse adjustment is provided by sliding the CP02/CP33 cage plate with thefront mirror attached to it along the bars.
 Fine adjustment is done by rotating the threaded adapter in which the front mirror is mounted.
 The axes and orientation of the mirrors should should be coincident.
 Slight tilt with respect to each other isn't critical - it just shifts the center point of the spherical cavity.
 However, an offset may be more detrimental.
 Thus care in assembly with respect to where the mirror mounted on the PZT and where the PZT is mounted are important.
 Once the assembly is complete, it's time to do "first light" with a laser!
 A single longitudinal mode (single frequency) laser is best for this as it reduces any ambiguity in setting the cavity spacing, but a short normal HeNe (e.g., a JDSU 1508) red alignment laser can be used.
 A DIODE LASER WILL PROBABLY NOT WORK as most are not even close to single mode.

-1. The mirror spacing should be set as close to 42 mm as can be done with physical measurements.
+1. The mirror spacing should be set as close to 42 or 38.1 mm as appropriate as can be done with physical measurements.
 (I.e., a machinist's scale and Mark II eyeballs.)

 2. Attach the PZT to your ramp generator.
 Connect the photodiode to your scope's vertical input with a resistor of a few kohms across it.
 Reverse biasing it with a few V (e.g., an old 9 V battery) will improve response.
 If a proper photodiode preamp is available, that's even better!